Law, Association and the Trade Union Movement

 So far as they are such persons, they cannot, I think, escape being caught up into the political struggle and ranged on one side in the “war of ideologies” which threatens to engulf Europe.
 So far as they are true economic associations, however, they seem to me to be capable of fulfilling a very different function.
 Nothing came out more strongly in the Trade Union Congress of 1936, as reported in the Press, than the fact that the Movement does not want to become ranged on one political side in Europe.
 It does not want to be identified with either Communism or Fascism.
 Its freedom from centralization marches naturally with a freedom from crystallized doctrine.
 If the rank and file of the English Trade Union Movement ever form part of a political “Popular Front,” the majority will, I believe, do so unwillingly; they will have been driven to that course for want of a policy more congenial to the true nature of the Movement and yet not obviously hopeless.
 The question arises whether there is such a policy.

 The suggestion which follows is meaningless except in connection with the whole of what has gone before.
 Whatever the form in which it were ultimately presented to the mass of members, it could only be initiated by someone with a true perception of the way in which the “economic associations” are struggling into being, and of how the tension created by every fresh political move is the reverse side of this very struggle.
 In making it, I have in mind a simple chemical experiment which I sometimes used to perform with soda crystals used in photography.
 You dissolve them in water, then you dissolve more of them.
 You go on doing this until the solution has reached a sort of saturation-point.
-Then you ask someone to take on single small crystal and drop it into the dish.
-He does so, and ping! the whole thing has turned from liquid in the twinkling of an eye.
+Then you ask someone to take one single small crystal and drop it into the dish.
+He does so, and ping! the whole thing has turned from liquid to solid in the twinkling of an eye.
 If it was really at saturation-point, one crystal is enough and any one is as good as another.
 But it must be a crystal of the same substance that is already there in solution; and there must be someone there to pick it up and drop it in; someone who is not paralysed.

 Suppose the Trade Unions were to become fully aware of their existing, and still more their possible function as true economic associations.
 Suppose they were to make a new and deliberate choice, emphasizing henceforth the associative principle, pursuing less ardently the other political principle of their being.
 I believe the effect would be an immediate relief of political tension.